The breath

 Paradise lost

-I needed a beach where you can drive to the sand, where fewer people live and fewer people surf.
+I needed a beach where I could drive to the sand, where fewer people live and fewer people surf.
 I needed a place of solitude, a place to be alone where I could feel the ocean around me…and to breathe.

 I am lying on my back deck, my reading place.
 Two pelicans glide above the palm trees on the freshening breeze but the swinging crane in the background and the noise from the neighbour’s lawn mower remind me that paradise is lost.